ncphillips/makersasylum.com/faq.markdown

 We’d like build more meaningful associations with corporate through being a bridge between their needs and the talent that’s available across the community.
 The Asylum would like to co-create curriculum through industry-academia partnerships.
 We would also like industry to think of maker spaces as a test bed for new ideas.

-### List of Holidays for year 2016
+### List of Holidays for the current year

 Maker’s Asylum will remain closed on following days:

 26th January – Republic Day

-24th March – Holi
+1st March – Holi

-25th March – Good Friday
+30th March – Good Friday

 15th August – Independence Day

-5th September – Ganesh Chaturthi
+13th September – Ganesh Chaturthi

-14th September – Anant Chaturdashi
+23rd September – Anant Chaturdashi

-11th October – Dussehra
+19th October – Dussehra

-30th October – Diwali
+6th November – Diwali

-31st October – Diwali
+7th November – Diwali

 25th December – Christmas

 31st December – Year End

-1st January – New year day
+1st January – New Year Day